|

 The Catamount Aerial Adventure Park debuted in 2009, featuring zip lines, bridges, and other canopy features.

-A new trail opened in 2014-15, located off lower Sidewinder.
-A former trail name 'Fisher's Fluke' was brought back, honoring founder Jack Fisher.
+A new trail opened in January 2015, located off lower Sidewinder.
+A former trail name 'Fisher's Fluke' was brought back, honoring the founder and his wife.

 Longtime owner Bill Gilbert passed away in January of 2016.
-His son, Tom, along with Don Edwards' son Rich, serve as President and Vice President of the ski area.
+While his son, Tom, along with Don Edwards' son Rich, continued to serve as President and Vice President of the ski area, they were unable to obtain capital.
+As a result, the area was put on the market in 2018.

 NewEnglandSkiConditions.com Reports